opencord/voltha-docs/overview/contributing/copyright/markdown.rst

    # See the License for the specific language governing permissions and
    # limitations under the License.
    # -----------------------------------------------------------------------
-   # SPDX-FileCopyrightText: 2017-2024 Open Networking Foundation Contributors
+   # SPDX-FileCopyrightText: 2017-2024 Linux Foundation Broadband Contributors
    # SPDX-License-Identifier: Apache-2.0
    # -----------------------------------------------------------------------
    # Intent: